Category Archives: Danish Royals

 Sophie and Frederik had six children:

-Frederik’s nephew Christian II, King of Denmark, Norway, and Sweden had been deposed in Sweden in 1521 and replaced by Gustav Vasa, the first monarch of the Swedish House of Vasa.
-By 1523, the Danes had enough of Christian II and a rebellion started.
-Christian II was forced to abdicate by the Danish nobles and his paternal uncle Frederik, Duke of Schleswig and Holstein was offered the crown on January 20, 1523.
+Frederik’s nephew, Christian II, King of Denmark, Norway, and Sweden, had been deposed in Sweden in 1521 and replaced by Gustav Vasa, the first monarch of the Swedish House of Vasa.
+By 1523, the Danes had had enough of Christian II, and a rebellion started.
+Christian II was forced to abdicate by the Danish nobles.
+His paternal uncle Frederik, Duke of Schleswig and Holstein was offered the crown on January 20, 1523.
 Frederik’s army gained control over most of Denmark during the spring, and in April 1523, Christian II and his family left Denmark to live in exile.
 In November 1531, Christian II attempted to reclaim Norway but was unsuccessful.
-He accepted a promise of safe-conduct from his uncle Frederik I but Frederik had enough of his nephew Christian.
+He accepted a promise of safe-conduct from his uncle Frederik I, but Frederik had had enough of his nephew Christian.
 He did not keep his promise, and instead, Christian was imprisoned in castles, albeit in comfortable circumstances, for the last twenty-seven years of his life.

 After a reign of ten years, King Frederik I died on April 10, 1533, aged 61, at Gottrop Castle in Gottorp, Duchy of Schleswig, now in the German state of Schleswig-Holstein.
-Instead of being buried with his first wife Anna at the Bordesholm Monastery Church where a tomb was awaiting him, Frederik was buried in Schleswig Cathedral in Schleswig, Duchy of Schleswig, now in the German state of Schleswig-Holstein.
-His second wife Sophie survived him by thirty-five years, dying on May 13, 1568, at about the age of 70.
-Sophie was buried with Frederik at Schleswig Cathedral.
+Instead of being buried with his first wife Anna at the Bordesholm Monastery Church, where a tomb was awaiting him, Frederik was buried in St. Peter’s Cathedral in Schleswig, Duchy of Schleswig, now in the German state of Schleswig-Holstein.
+However, the location of Frederik’s burial site in St. Peter’s Cathedral is unknown.
+In the north choir nave, there is a cenotaph, an empty tomb, created by Flemish sculptor Cornelis Floris de Vriendt for Frederik I, King of Denmark and Norway and Duke of Schleswig and Holstein, and erected in St. Peter’s Cathedral in 1552.
+His second wife Sophie survived him by thirty-five years, dying on May 13, 1568, at about the age of 70, and was also buried at Schleswig Cathedral.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.